Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Introduction

 \subsection{Within-Individual Studies}

 An n-of-1 trial is a randomized single-person crossover trial \cite{1994_matthews}; i.e., one individual undergoes multiple crossover periods with varying treatments \cite{2014_kravitz_etal, 2016_senn}.
 The target population in an n-of-1 trial is the largely unobserved superset of periods experienced by one person.
-Specifically, it is the set of all possible time periods wherein the subject is at risk for the chronic health condition, and is under at least one of the treatment conditions being studied both during and outside of the n-of-1 trial total study period (i.e., before and after all n-of-1 treatment periods, in the \lq\lq real world").
-Hence, we can speak of this target population as a \lq\lq population of yourself" or \lq\lq population-of-1".
+Specifically, it is the set of all possible observation periods wherein the subject is at risk for the chronic health condition, and is under at least one of the treatment conditions being studied both during and outside of the n-of-1 trial total study period (i.e., before and after all n-of-1 treatment periods, in the \lq\lq real world").
+Hence, we can speak of this target population as a \lq\lq population of yourself" or \lq\lq population of one" \cite{2018_daza}.
+An n-of-1 trial is known as a \lq\lq switchback experiment" in the business and finance literature \cite{2023-bojinov-etal}.

 Biomedical research and clinical trials in particular have successfully employed n-of-1 trials \cite{1986_guyatt_etal, 1990_guyatt_etal, 1999_backman_harris, 2011_gabler_etal, 2011_lillie_etal, 2013_duan_etal}, with trial design, implementation, and analysis guidance available in various texts \cite{2014_naughton_johnston, 2014_kravitz_etal, 2015_nikles_mitchell, 2016_shamseer_etal, 2016_vohra_etal}.
 Chen et al (2012) \cite{2012_chen_etal} argued that wearable sensors can be used to facilitate n-of-1 trials.
 And both a recent article in Nature \cite{2015_schork} and the U.S. Department of Health and Human Services Agency for Healthcare Research and Quality (AHRQ) \cite{2014_kravitz_etal} have considered n-of-1 trials to be part of \lq\lq personalized medicine".